WordPress/gutenberg/docs/designers-developers/developers/themes/block-based-themes.md

     |__ ...
 ```

-The difference with existing WordPress themes is that the different templates in the template hierarchy are block templates instead of php files.
+The difference with existing WordPress themes is that the different templates in the template hierarchy, and template parts, are block templates instead of php files.

 ## What is a block template?